What is organ and tissue donation?

 Yes, you will be able to hold your baby after the surgery.

-The surgery takes 4 hours or less.
-We will clean your baby, and wrap him or her in warm blankets before we bring him or her back to you.
-We can also dress your baby if you have special clothes for him or her to wear.
+ARORA will clean your baby, and wrap him or her in warm blankets before they bring him or her back to you.
+They can also dress your baby if you have special clothes for him or her to wear.
 You can hold your baby for as long as you like, and you can still take pictures of your baby if you like.

 Will donating organs/tissues affect an autopsy?

 An autopsy is an exam to find out why a person died.
 It may also give us information that we did not or could not know before your baby was born.
-We work with other doctors to make sure that donation does not affect an autopsy.
+ARORA will work with other doctors to make sure that donation does not affect an autopsy.

-- ARORA handles organ/tissue donation for the state of Arkansas.
-They will keep you updated about your baby’s donation and chances to meet with other donor families.
+- ARORA handles organ/tissue donation for most of the state of Arkansas.
+They will keep you updated about your baby’s donation.

 - A Family Services Coordinator will give you all the facts you need.